What Does Fentanyl Look Like? What Color is Fentanyl? Uncover Brightly Colored Fentanyl Pills. Fentanyl Facts & Risks.

 Fentanyl Made To Look Like Candy

-Drug traffickers intentionally use candy colored fentanyl—fentanyl tablets and powder that come in a range of vibrant colors, forms, and sizes—to encourage addiction in children and young adults, according to DEA.
-Brightly-colored candy laced with fentanyl is being seized in multiple forms, including pills, powder, and blocks that resembles sidewalk chalk.
+Drug traffickers intentionally use candy-colored fentanyl—fentanyl tablets and powder that come in vibrant colors, forms, and sizes—to encourage addiction in children and young adults, according to DEA.
+Brightly-colored candy laced with fentanyl is being seized in multiple forms, including pills, powder, and blocks that resemble sidewalk chalk.
 Despite claims that specific colors may be more potent than others, there is no indication through DEA’s laboratory testing that this is the case.
 Every color, shape, and size of fentanyl should be considered extremely dangerous.

 Be on Alert for “Fentanyl Candy” this Halloween